Alex Lifeson: Book forewords

+Legal troubles

+On New Year's Eve 2003, Lifeson, his son and his daughter-in-law were arrested at the Ritz-Carlton hotel in Naples, Florida.
+Lifeson, after intervening in an altercation between his son and police, was accused of assaulting a sheriff's deputy in what was described as a drunken brawl.
+In addition to suffering a broken nose at the hands of the officers, Lifeson and his son were both repeatedly tased.
+In April 2005, Lifeson and his son entered into a plea bargain with the local prosecutor for the State's Attorney's office to avoid jail time by pleading no contest to a first-degree misdemeanor charge of resisting arrest without violence.
+As part of the plea agreement, Lifeson and his son were each sentenced to 12 months of probation with the adjudication of that probation suspended.
+Legal claims against the Ritz-Carlton were settled out of court on a confidential basis in August 2008.
+In his book Roadshow: Landscape with Drums – A Concert Tour by Motorcycle, Neil Peart relates the band's perspective on the events of that New Year's Eve.

 Guitar equipment

 Lifeson played his Gibson Les Paul in the 'Heritage Cherry Sunburst'.
 This guitar has been modified to incorporate a Floyd Rose tremolo.

 Early Rush (1970s)

 In Rush's early career, Lifeson used a Gibson ES-335 for the first tour.
 In 1976, Lifeson bought a 1974 Gibson Les Paul.
 He used both guitars until the late 1970s.
 He had a Fender Stratocaster with a Bill Lawrence humbucker and Floyd Rose vibrato bridge as backup "and for a different sound."
 For the A Farewell to Kings sessions, Lifeson began using a Gibson EDS-1275 for the song "Xanadu" and his main guitar became a white Gibson ES-355.
 During this period Lifeson used Hiwatt amplifiers.
 He played a twelve-string Gibson B-45 on songs like "Closer to the Heart."

 1980s and 1990s

 From 1980 to 1986, Lifeson used four identically modified Stratocasters, all of them equipped with the Floyd Rose bridge.
 As a joke, he called these Hentor Sportscasters – a made-up name inspired by Peter Henderson's name, who was the producer of Grace Under Pressure.
 He would start using them again twenty years later.
 He also played a Gibson Howard Roberts Fusion and an Ovation Adamas acoustic/electric guitar.
 By 1987, Lifeson switched to Signature guitar, though describing them as "awful to play—very uncomfortable ... had a particular sound I liked."
 He primarily used PRS guitars in the later-half of the 1990 Presto tour, and again during the recording of Roll The Bones in 1990/1991.
 He would continue to play PRS for the next sixteen years through the recording and touring of Counterparts, Test for Echo, and Vapor Trails, and in the R30 tour.
 During this period, he also played several Fender Telecasters.